philipptrepte/binary-PPI-classifier/README.md

 ## Vignette

-Please see the Vignette (under development) for a detailed description.
+Please see the Vignette (under development) for a detailed description under `/doc/introduction.html`

 ## Reference